TMA and TMLT Resources

 - Obtain a certificate of destruction from the company and file it with your log.

-- Obtain a statement that records were destroyed in the normal course of business.
+- Obtain a statement that records were destroyed in the regular course of business.

 - Indemnify your practice from loss due to unauthorized disclosure.

 Refer to TMA's guidance How to Delete Data-for Real for advice on destroying electronic storage securely.
 Also, refer to the U.S. Department of Health and Human Services Guidance to Render Unsecured Protected Health Information Unusable, Unreadable, or Indecipherable to Unauthorized Individuals consistent with NIST (National Institute of Technology and Standards) Special Publication 800-88 Guidelines for Media Sanitation such that the PHI cannot be retrieved.

 Management, Storage, Retrieval, and Destruction Resources

 For a list (pdf) of Records Management, Storage, Retrieval, and Destruction Resources in the Houston area.
 (This list is provided as reference only; it is not an endorsement of any of these companies.)

 Also, refer to the HCMS Buyers Guide under the sections Custodian of Records, Document Destruction, and Document Scanning and Imaging.